Representable Contract State

 * @notice Returns the XML template string, using a dedicated namespace for bindings.

-* @dev MUST return a well-formed XML 1.0 (or 1.1) document in UTF-8 encoding.
+* @dev must return a well-formed XML 1.0 (or 1.1) document in UTF-8 encoding.

 * Implementations SHOULD make this string independent of mutable contract state